We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Shop for fresh fruit.

 There was a time when margarine was considered the healthy alternative to butter.
 However, the truth is that some margarine contains a lot of trans fats.

 Trans fats are considered to be unhealthier than any other fat, including saturated fats.
 Trans fats increase low-density lipoprotein (LDL), or bad cholesterol.
 This can lead to heart disease and stroke.

 Although the link between trans fatty acids and cancer is unclear, Johns Hopkins Medicine is just one institution that recommends that people with cancer lower their intake of trans fats.

 A closer look: A quick glance at the nutrition label for a carton of margarine may shock you.
-Just contains 4 g of fat and 38 mg of sodium.
+Just

 Try this instead: There are a few good substitutes for the smooth consistency of margarine.
 One is mashed avocado.
 Its oily richness makes it useful as a spread.
 When cooking or baking, some nut milks and yogurts can be also used instead of margarine.